 Logging and replaying a virtual machine from a single checkpoint at the beginning of the run is sufficient to recreate the state at any point in the run from any other point in the run.
-However, logging and replay alone is not sufficient to recreate this state quickly because the virtual machine must re-execute each instruction from the beginning to the desired point, and this period may span many days.
-To accelerate time travel over long periods, TTVM takes periodic checkpoints while the virtual machine is running [23] (ReVirt started only from a disk checkpoint of a powered-off virtual machine).
+However, one cannot recreate this state quickly by using logging and replay alone because the virtual machine must re-execute each instruction from the beginning to the desired point, and this period may span many days.
+To accelerate time travel over long periods, TTVM takes periodic checkpoints while the virtual machine is running [19] (ReVirt started only from a disk checkpoint of a powered-off virtual machine).